 What is known is that the season will feature only six episodes, compared to the usual ten.
 While this may mean a shorter season, it could spell out longer episodes — making it feel more like six full-length movies than TV show episodes.
-The new season should also begin at Winterfell, where we’ll most likely witness the arrival of Daenerys’ army with Jon Snow in tow.

 Other expected plotlines would also involve Sansa Stark, who is in charge of the capital of the north, and how well — or how badly — she would deal with Daenerys’ arrival.
 There’s also the possibility that Jon Snow will finally know the truth about his parentage — that he is Lyanna Stark and Rhaegar Targaryen’s son.
 There’s also much blood to be shed with six names left on Arya Stark’s kill list, including Melisandre, the Mountain, and the Hound.